ReStackor Home

 Viscosity Effects on Bleed Circuit Flow

-The testing at supercross-online went on to evaluate effects of oil viscosity on flow rates through the orifice bleed circuits.
-ReStackor pro is capable of accurately computing the effects of fluid viscosity on both orifice bleed circuits as well as flow rates through the valve stack.
+Testing at supercross-online has also evaluated effects of changes in oil viscosity on flow rates through the orifice bleed circuits.
+ReStackor pro is capable of accurately computing effects of fluid viscosity changes on the flow rate through orifice bleed circuits and the change in damping force from the clicker bleed circuit as well as the effect of oil viscosity changes on flows through the valve stack.
+This gives you the capability to tune the suspension in terms of clicker settings or the changes in damping force caused by oil viscosity changes.

 ReStackor calculations accurately match dyno test data measuring oil viscosity effects on bleed circuit flow rates.